byu-cpe/ecen522r-hw-security/_pages/syllabus.md

 There will be two guided exercises that will give you experience using open-source CAD tools.
 These will be much smaller than the programming assignments.

 ### Paper Reviews & Class Paper Discussion
 You will be asked to complete several paper reviews over the course of the semester.
 In addition, each student will lead a class discussion on one of the papers.
-See [Paper Reviews]({% link _pages/paper_reviews.md %}) and  [Paper Discussion]({% link _other/paper_discussion.md %}) for more details.
+See [Paper Reviews]({% link _pages/paper_reviews.md %}).

 ### Final Project
 Students will completed a project related to the topics covered in the course and present the results from this project in a class presentation.
 Projects should be completed in groups of 3 (or 2 if necessary).
-See [Final Project]({% link _other/final_project.md %}) for more details.
+See [Final Project]({% link _pages/final_project.md %}) for more details.

 There will be no final exam for the course.